-Autoimmune skin diseases occur when the dog's body recognizes a specific component of his own skin as foreign and makes antibodies (called autoantibodies) against that component.
+Autoimmune skin diseases occur when the dog’s body mistakenly recognizes a specific component of his own skin as “foreign”, instead of “self”.
+As a result, the immune system starts making antibodies (called auto-antibodies) against that component, targeting and attacking it.

-In pemphigus, the autoantibodies target and attack the walls of the skin cells, making these cells unable to remain attached, so they separate.
+In pemphigus, the auto-antibodies target and attack the walls of the skin cells.
+This makes these cells unable to remain attached, so they separate.

 Pemphigus Foliaceus in Dogs

-Pemphigus foliaceus is a pustular dermatitis that tends to begin on the bridge of the nose and the ears and progress to the feet, including the foot pads, and legs.
+Pemphigus foliaceus is a pustular dermatitis.
+In other words, it is a skin disease that results in the skin forming pustules.
+The disease tends to begin on the bridge of the nose and the ears.
+It then progresses to the feet, including the foot pads, and legs.

-Eventually the skin of the trunk and the rest of the body are affected.
+Eventually it also affects the skin of the trunk and the rest of the body.

 In addition, dogs with pemphigus foliaceus may have a fever and refuse to eat.